hkvision/AIBot_FYP16004/README.md

 Project Description:

-• Industry based project in cooperation with Microsoft Hong Kong Ltd.
+• Industry-based project in cooperation with Microsoft Hong Kong Ltd.

-• Modules include Bot Framework, SQL Database, Translator and Machine Learning Studio as well as Language Understanding Intelligent Service (LUIS).
+• Modules include Bot Framework, SQL Database, Translator, Machine Learning Studio as well as Language Understanding Intelligent Service (LUIS).

-• The bot, available on Facebook and Skype, supports online conversations with customers in natural languages and serves to recommend suitable products and handle complaints.
+• The Bot, available on Facebook and Skype, supports online conversations with customers in natural languages and serves to recommend suitable products and handle complaints.